 To start with, Xfce is one of the most popular desktop environments.
 Being a lightweight DE, you can run Xfce on very low resource and it still works great.
 This is one of the reasons why many lightweight Linux distributions use Xfce by default.

 Some people prefer it even on a high-end device stating its simplicity, easy of use and non-resource hungry nature as the main reasons.
+Even if you use Ubuntu GNOME, you can install Xfce on Ubuntu and enjoy the speed.

 Xfce is in itself minimal and provides just what you need.
 The one thing that bothers is its look and feel which feel old.
 However, you can easily customize Xfce to look modern and beautiful without reaching the limit where a Unity/GNOME session eats up system resources.

-4 ways to Customize Xfce desktop
+Four ways to Customize Xfce desktop

 Let’s see some of the ways by which we can improve the look and feel of your Xfce desktop environment.